 That is not necessarily true.
 As long as you are careful, your hair will stay healthy and shiny.
 However, it requires you to pay attention to certain precautions.
-Use a heat protectant everytime you are flat ironing your hair.
-In addition to that, make sure you are not using the highest setting.
+Use a heat protectant every time you flat iron your hair.
+In addition to that, make sure you are not using the highest heat setting.
 Otherwise, you might burn your hair to a crisp.

 Also, you should be careful about how often you apply hot tools to your hair.
 Keep it to a minimum – about once or twice per month.
 Anything above that puts you at risk of damaging your hair.

 Myth: If you’re straightening your hair, then your hair isn’t natural.

 This is a common myth, yet it is completely false.
 When you use your flat iron, you are not putting chemicals onto your hair.
 Therefore, you are not changing the way it naturally is.
 If this myth were true, it would mean that dreads or twist-outs are also unnatural.